JoeyShotts/GCODE_Plotter_Polargraph/Arduino_Code/ArduinoCodeExplained.md

 # Libraries to Install
 There a few libraries that need to be installed.
-"Adafruit_SSD1306" by Adafruit for the OLED (only if the OLED macro is defined) "Adafruit Motor Shield library" by Adafruit (included with AFMotor.h) "Servo" by Marchol Margolis, Arduino (may be installed by default)
+"Adafruit_SSD1306" by Adafruit for the OLED (only if the OLED macro is defined, has dependency of Adafruit_GFX that will install by default)
+"Adafruit Motor Shield library" by Adafruit (included with AFMotor.h) "AccelStepper" by Mike McCauley
+"Servo" by Marchol Margolis, Arduino (may be installed by default)